 - Data collected by us – in some projects the client will ask us to collect the data for a project.
 In these situations we ensure that data is collected only from sources where data collection is permitted (publicly accessible data) or an arrangement has been made.
 Again any data that is collected does not include author details (personal data), so there is no way to associate to the originator.

 How we protect data

-Relative Insight in in the process of securing ISO 27001 certification and will be audited annually to ensure its compliance.
+Relative Insight is ISO 27001 certified and is audited annually to ensure its compliance.
 ISO 27001 covers all aspects of information security and ensures we have the correct policies and processes in place for dealing with it.

 We have polices in place for: